-The unexpected results of the 2016 election and recent key appointments have sent a ripple of uncertainty through the environmental community.
+It only takes one glance at the news to remind us that we are living in crazy, uncertain times.
 We are all being barraged with emails, articles, and social media, ranging from catastrophizing to grieving to calls for political action.
 Yet spiritual teachers are advising us not to catastrophize, to stay present, to brush ourselves off, and move forward.
 Sage advice, but easier said then done.

 Green Impact wants to encourage people of all faiths to act in ways that are environmentally responsible and live out their values as good stewards of the Earth.
 We turned to Rev. Peter Yuichi Clark, UCSF’s Director of Spiritual Care Services, for guidance on how to stay grounded, healthy, and effective in the midst of uncertainty.
 Rev. Clark is an ordained American Baptist minister and a board certified chaplain; he and his Spiritual Care colleagues provide emotional and spiritual support for patients, their families, and staff.

-We identified four strategies for supporting the Earth in the midst of uncertainty:
+We ran this post back in January, but feel it is timely enough to revive it.
+Here are four strategies for supporting the Earth in the midst of uncertainty: